AndersDeath/diary2/README.md

 # 07 June 2022 - Tuesday - Yerevan

 I've bought case and glass for ipohne.
 It's ready for video creation.
 Tomorrow I will try to do this.
 I also sent the final bunch of money to Russsia.
 I've got my it sertificate from accountant.
 Also We had a good walk in the evening.
 Yerevan is beautiful at night.
 By the way I had a conflict with taxist.
 He didn't want to drive me by card.
 Only cash. i've just sent a message to customer support.
 They resolved everything.

+# 09 June 2022 - Wednesday - Yerevan

+Well I had a huge list of tasks for today.
+26 of them in my todolist.
+I happy that I finished all of them.
+I continued working on temedica presentation, management degree and other important things.
+I finished a lot of features for DS.
+So, Now I am just sitting here and trying not to became mad.
+I am extrimely tired.
+I also tried jumper today. it's nice and very hard for me. also I selected clinics that I want to try for my nose problems.
+Maybe I will make that surgery in Yerevan.
+I also provided good feedback about Anatolii the QA.
+He is well.